GLOBAL MARKETS-Dollar charges higher after Fed hikes rates

 China's central bank reacted to the Fed's move by setting the yuan mid-point at 6.9289 to the dollar, its weakest since June 2008, though market players noted that the yuan has been firmer against many other currencies and rose on trade-weighted basis.

-Mexico, whose markets have been battered hardest by Trump's threats to tear up trade deals, holds a central bank meeting later where it is expected to hike its own interest rates in response to the Fed and try to prevent further damage.
+Mexico, whose markets and currency have been battered hardest by Trump's threats to tear up trade deals, holds a central bank meeting later where it is expected to hike its own interest rates in response to the Fed.

 The Bank of Korea gave a taste of the challenges many EM economies face.
 It held its key rate at a record low of 1.25 percent despite flagging the growing risks on its export-reliant economy.